GKPSingh/Toronto-Airbnb/README.md

 ## Exploratory Data Analysis
 During exploratory data analysis, following three questions were asked:
+  1. Does neighborhood affect listing price?
+  2. Does property type affect listing price?
-  1. How price varies with bedrooms, beds, people accommodated and bathrooms?
+  3. How price varies with bedrooms, beds, people accommodated and bathrooms?
-  2.

 * Correlation between an independent and a dependent variable
     ```